sprkl-dev/sprkl-action/README.md

           token: ${{ secrets.SPRKL_GITHUB_ACTIONS_TOKEN }}
 ```

-**Note**, since `sprkl` analyzes your git history during the workflow, make sure to include it in your action by setting under `fetch-depth: 0` under `actions/checkout`:
+**Note**: Since Sprkl analyzes your git history during the workflow, make sure to include it in your action by setting under `fetch-depth: 0` under `actions/checkout`:
 ```yaml
       - uses: actions/checkout@v3
         with: